zachpino/digidev-f19/week12/readme.md

 -----

-5. Take a look at your heightfield in code!
+5. Take a look at your heightfield in code and mill it!

 	There are two new methods for more performative visualization based on a [quad surface (still a bit slow)](surface-plot.md), or using a different visualizer for much faster behavior [Mayavi](mayavi-hf.md).
 Still, try to resize the image to expedite prototyping, keeping it under 200px on its longest dimension until you are ready to finalize your design.
 Remember that your heightfield will be squished on its Z-dimension to 1.5" of variation at most.
 So, if you are seeing a large variation in height in your 3D surface, consider dividing Z by some (additional) scaling factor to get a feel for the real proportions.

 	![quadplot](quadplot.png)

+	Send your heightfield image and Python code to Zach, and schedule a milling time (around an hour total)!

 -----